bntzio/wipe-modules/readme.md

 That is the crontab (cron table) file, it instructs cron to run the `wipe-modules ~/code_dir 30` script everyday at 11:00 am.

 Edit the `cron-file` to match your own needs, see [how to set up a crontab](https://en.wikipedia.org/wiki/Cron#Overview) for more info.

+Note: depending on how you installed `wipe-modules` you need to set the correct path of the `wipe-modules.sh` shell script in your `cron-file` for cron to find and execute the script.

 Now set the `cron-file` crontab file in cron using: